annotation/stam-tools/README.md

 ![STAM view example with tags](https://github.com/annotation/stam-tools/raw/master/stamvis2.png)

-Tags can be enabled by prepending the query with one of the following *attributes*:
+Tags can be enabled by prepending the query/subquery (i.e. before `SELECT`) with one of the following *attributes*:

-* `@KEYTAG` - Outputs a tag with the key, pertaining to the first DATA constraint in the query
+* `@KEYTAG` - Outputs a tag with the key
-* `@KEYVALUETAG` - Outputs a tag with the key and the value, pertaining to the first DATA constraint in the query
+* `@KEYVALUETAG` - Outputs a tag with the key and the value
-* `@VALUETAG` - Outputs a tag with the value only, pertaining to the first DATA constraint in the query
+* `@VALUETAG` - Outputs a tag with the value only
 * `@IDTAG` - Outputs a tag with the public identifier of the ANNOTATION that has been selected

-If you don't want to match the first DATA constraint, but the n-th, then specify a number to refer to the DATA constraint (1-indexed) in the order specifies.
-Note that only DATA constraints are counted:

-* `@KEYTAG=`*n* - Outputs a tag with the key, pertaining to the *n*-th DATA constraint in the query
-* `@KEYVALUETAG=`*n* - Outputs a tag with the key and the value, pertaining to the *n*-th DATA constraint in the query
-* `@VALUETAG=`*n* - Outputs a tag with the value only, pertaining to the *n*-th DATA constraint in the query
+The first three tags use to the first `DATA` constraint found, if put before `SELECT`.
+Alternatively, they can also be directly put before (any) `DATA` constraint to explicitly select one.

-Attributes may also be provided for styling HTML output:
+Attributes may also be provided for styling HTML output, these go before the query/subquery as a whole:

 * `@STYLE=`*class* - Will associate the mentioned CSS class (it's up to you to associate a proper stylesheet).
 The default one predefines only a few simple classes: `italic`, `bold`, `red`,`green`,`blue`, `super`.
 * `@HIDE` - Do not add the highlight underline and do not add an entry to the legend.
 This may be useful if you only want to apply `@STYLE`.